Assassinations of Jeffrey Brent Ball and Todd Ray Wilson: Motivations

 FAL Zarate Willka attacked religious targets, such as the LDS Church, because they viewed the church as an imperialist agent of U.S. interests.
 While this may seem unreasonable to an organization that constantly affirms its political neutrality and disavows any connection with any government, according to leftist groups, "the connection is so apparent that there is no need to explain or justify it."
 Latin America does not share the tradition of separation of church and state found in the United States.
 On the contrary, religion has played a prominent role in politics since the European colonization of the 1500s.
 Their idea of imperialism is not limited to territorial expansion, but "involves a whole series of political, cultural, and religious means," including the LDS Church.
 This view of the LDS Church as Yankee is reinforced by a heavy American missionary presence, midwestern worship styles, centralization of the church in the United States, and the church's doctrinal justification of the United States Constitution.
 This view is further substantiated by the tithes and offerings that go directly to church headquarters in Salt Lake City, Utah, the church's extensive corporate holdings, and the impressive structure and location of its buildings.

 It is generally felt that this group targeted American missionaries because they were such an easy mark.
 Their white shirts, ties, and name tags made them stand out prominently, to say nothing of their generally fair complexion and relative height.
 Jeffrey Ball and Todd Wilson worked in a particularly poor, rough section of La Paz that was "well known for its brothels and bars, and the fact that most of the people in that part of town wouldn't say anything about what they saw."
 Indeed, the United States felt it necessary to offer a $500,000 reward for information leading to the capture of the assassins, in an attempt to induce individuals to come forward.

-Finally, while some have speculated that Jeffrey Ball and Todd Wilson were not the intended targets, that "the group made a mistake and then decided to run with it" and the assassination was "nothing but a tragic error," the evidence suggesting that the missionaries were staked out, might have been lured from their apartment, as well as the fact that the group particularly targeted the LDS Church, and had even bombed a chapel in the area, combined with the assertion of the U.S. Consul in Bolivia that the terrorists could have assassinated practically any member of the U.S. diplomatic mission had they merely desired an American target overwhelmingly suggests that Jeffrey Ball and Todd Wilson were specifically marked by the terrorists for assassination.
+Finally, while some have speculated that Jeffrey Ball and Todd Wilson were not the intended targets, that "the group made a mistake and then decided to run with it" and the assassination was "nothing but a tragic error," the evidence suggested that the missionaries were staked out and might have been lured from their apartment.
+Furthermore, the group had particularly targeted the LDS Church, and had even bombed a chapel in the area.
+These facts, combined with the assertion of the U.S. Consul in Bolivia that the terrorists could have assassinated practically any member of the U.S. diplomatic mission had they merely desired an American target, overwhelmingly suggest that Jeffrey Ball and Todd Wilson were specifically marked by the terrorists for assassination.